This Slow Cooker Cranberry Wassail is a mulled wine drink that is the perfect thing to serve at the holidays. Double or triple it for a crowd!

 Of course, turmoil is par for the course of adulthood, so now that I’m solidly into my thirties, I think I’m finally getting the hang of not completely melting down when something doesn’t go the way I think it should—but it hasn’t been an easy journey getting there (just ask my patient husband).
 I’m becoming much more go-with-the-flow as I get older, and let me tell you, it’s a much more awesome way to go through life.

-Like with everything else in life, sometimes traditions need to grow, morph, change or even completely disappear as our lives grow and develop.
-People get married or divorced or sick or moved or have kids or whatever else happens that means big life changes, and traditions have to change as well—it isn’t an attack on anything.
+Like with everything else in life, sometimes traditions need to grow, morph, change, or even completely disappear as our lives grow and develop.
+People get married or divorced or sick or move or have kids or whatever else happens that means big life changes, and traditions have to change as well—it isn’t an attack on anything.
 It was just life.
 And the coolest thing about change?
 Sometimes things have to change to let something new in.
 And that something new might be even better.
-Get this.
-Ole stubborn me actually understands that change is healthy.
+Get this: ole stubborn me actually understands that change is healthy.
 Go figure.